sueszli/spring-geolocation/README.md

 # Handling geolocation data in Spring-Boot ✨

-You are asked to provide a backend application that handles geolocation data
+You are asked to provide a backend application that handles geolocation data.

 Create a REST API that handles locations.